RedBloodCell1/neetcode/README.md

 # Day 27:

 - I make i leetcode explanation.
 Its cool.
 Thats it for today.
 I keep my promise and yeah do 1 problem

+# Day 28:

+- Did 1 daily leetcode problem.
+Im gonna continue studying tomorrow.
+I have been stressed lately but I realize something important.
+I have been studying everyday doing 1 problem everyday.
+Yet what I feel is, I am always coping and I feel like I didn't have time to study meanwhile I know that I have a lot of time for it.
+But if I really think about it, I am improving each day and I always keep my promise.
+It just doesn't seem enough.
+Like I havent even start with the web dev thingies and its stressing me out but i know i shouldn't.
+It's just, I know that I can do better than this, so the best thing is, I will just do as I want.
+If I wanna study then I will.
+Cause I believe myself that Me myself know better about the importance of studying.
+See you tomorrow